-Australian red meat is more than just good for you – the industry also cares about a sustainable future for the planet and is voluntarily working towards a carbon neutral future.
+Australian red meat is more than just good for you – the industry also cares about a sustainable future for the planet and is contributing to Australia's net zero ambitions.

-Did you know that as at 2021 net greenhouse gas (GHG) emissions from the red meat & livestock industry had fallen by 78.56% since 2005 and that the amount of freshwater used when raising cattle was found to decline 18% in the five years to 2020 and was 400L per kg liveweight.
-This was 73% lower than the five years to 1985.
+Did you know that as at 2023 net greenhouse gas (GHG) emissions from the red meat & livestock industry had fallen by 70.2% since 2005.

 Keen to learn more about red meat and the environment?
 Simply choose a topic of interest from the drop-down menu.